Orange-OpenSource/ods-ios/docs/components/cards.md

 Please follow [accessibility criteria for development](https://a11y-guidelines.orange.com/en/mobile/ios/)

+Images in cards are considered as decorative, so they are ignored by Voice Over.

 ## Variants

 Cards are a contained and independent element that can display content and actions on a single topic.